DebugSteven/DebugSteven.github.io/about/index.md

 ---
 layout: page
-title: Misadventures of a New Dev
+title: DebugSteven
-tags: [about, tech, beginner, developer, shenanigans]
+tags: [about, tech, developer, haskell, rust]
 date: 2017-06-19
 comments: false
 ---

-<center><a href="http://DebugSteven.github.io/"><b>Misadventures of a New Dev</b></a> is a blog to document what I've learned as a beginner developer and potentially help others.</center>

 ## About Me

-I'm J!
-I'm a quirky nonbinary coder kid with they/them/their pronouns.
-I finished my Bachelor's in Computer Science from the University of Colorado at Denver in May 2017 and I'm trying to find my niche in the coding world.
-I have a budding interest in functional programming.
+My name is J!
+I'm a nonbinary coder who uses they/them/their pronouns.
+I started my first full time tech job as a Rust developer in May 2018.
+I finished my Bachelor's in Computer Science from the University of Colorado at Denver in May 2017.

-I spent one year at Vantiv working as a Software Engineer Intern.
-I finished a freelance progressive programming contract gig (that I'm going to write about soon) and I'm looking for a full time job now.
+For the last year, I'd been self studying Haskell by working through the [Haskell Book](haskellbook.com) and completed the entire book at the end of May 2018.
+I started Denver's first Haskell Book Club and worked through the book with many other developers interested in learning Haskell.

+I'm always interested in learning more about programming and talking with others about programming.
+You'll frequently find me at [DenverFP meetup](https://www.meetup.com/DenverFP/) or the [Rust Boulder/Denver meetup](https://www.meetup.com/Rust-Boulder-Denver/).
+If you want to get in touch send me an email at DebugSteven@gmail.com or find me on Twitter [@DebugSteven](https://twitter.com/DebugSteven)

 ## Frequently Asked Questions
 _Is it just "J"?_